oracle/graal/docs/reference-manual/native-image/PGO-Basic-Usage.md

     }

     private static int getAliveNeighbours(int[][] grid, int l, int m) {
-        // finding no Of Neighbours that are alive int aliveNeighbours = 0;
+        int aliveNeighbours = 0;
         for (int i = -1; i <= 1; i++) {
             for (int j = -1; j <= 1; j++) {